fstpackage/fst/cran-comments.md

 ## Submission

-This submission of fst (v0.9.8) addresses linking problems occurring on some OSX systems, originating from minor differences between the xxHash implementations in the LZ4 and ZSTD libraries.
+This submission of fst (v0.9.8) addresses linking problems occurring on ARM OSX systems, originating from minor differences between the xxHash implementations in the LZ4 and ZSTD libraries.

 ## Test environments